abenkoula71/day21-sing-in--up/README.md

 # Sign in and Sign up App (Using Flutter)

 This app is a Sign in and Sign up app.
-This app is made in flutter technology.also using shared preference and also implement introduction screen
+This app is made in flutter technology

 # Interface Image & Video
 <h3> Sign in and Sign up App Screen Images </h3>